Request a DemoLog In(+44) 0800 368 7703

 Types of Construction Site Incidents

 It’s no secret that construction can be dangerous.
-Working on a job site carries inherent risk due to the sheer volume of potential dangers present at all times.
+Working on a job site carries inherent risk due to the sheer volume of potential hazards present at all times.
 Many jobsite injuries are caused by four major events — workers falling, being struck by falling objects, electrocution and workers caught in or between equipment.
 Regardless of the cause or the severity of the injury, the site manager or safety manager should record the event in an incident report.

 Below are several common categories of jobsite incidents.